 Myth of the Green Thumb

-Green thumb gardening is just that–a myth, at least as I see it.
+Green thumb gardening is just that– a myth, at least as I see it.
 When it comes to growing plants, there are no inherent talents, no divine gift for gardening, and no green thumb.
 Anyone can stick a plant in the ground and get it to grow with the right conditions.
 In fact, all alleged green-thumb gardeners, myself included, possess little more than the ability to read and follow instructions, or in the very least, we know how to experiment.
 Gardening, like many things in life, is merely a developed skill; and nearly everything I know about gardening, I taught myself.
 Growing plants and becoming successful at it, for me, came forth simply through the experience of trial and error, at times more error than anything else.

 Of course, this didn’t happen the way I had expected it to.
 I married young and soon became busy with my job as Mom.
-But the years flew by, and I soon found myself longing for something else; and quite unexpectedly, it came.
+The years flew by, and I soon found myself longing for something else; and quite unexpectedly, it came.
 A friend of mine asked if I would be interested in helping out with his plant nursery.
 As an extra incentive, I would get to keep some of the plants to put in a garden of my own.
 A garden?
 This would be quite an undertaking; I wasn’t sure where to start, but I agreed.

 Becoming Green Thumb Gardeners